oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-private/load-os-data-private.md

 7. In the **Configuration File Preview** dialog box, click **Close**.

-## Task 6: Create a Native OCI Credential
+## Task 6: Create a Native OCI Credential Using the DBMS_CLOUD PL/SQL Package

 You will load data from the **`potential_churners.csv`** file you uploaded to your private Oracle Object Store in an earlier task using the **`DBMS_CLOUD`** PL/SQL package.
 First, you will create a credential in order to access your  Oracle Object Storage.
 You perform this step only once.